ybur-yug/nerd_apis/README.md

 ## In the Wild
 It is hosted [here](https://quiet-temple-1623.herokuapp.com/) on Heroku.
+Note that the `/` endpoint for random hobos and `/hobos` for a single hobo are only working locally at the moment.

 ## Sample
 [Here](https://gist.github.com/ybur-yug/a51436526691e5a044b5) are two gists with samples of `recent` and `frontpage`,